People Counting Technologies: A Comprehensive Guide

 CCTV cameras (closed-circuit television cameras) can be used to track people’s movements by connecting the camera to a people counter algorithm that can detect and record how many people pass through the counting zone.
 Wide entrances and areas are handled by linking several cameras across the ceiling.

 CCTV cameras are not designed for people counting solutions, this causes limitations and results in inefficient monitoring and low accuracy.
-This technology is also affected by object obstructions and tends to give wrong results when there are moving objects like baby carriages or shadows.
+While AI-enhanced algorithms have improved detection in recent years, the technology remains susceptible to errors from object obstructions, shadows, or moving objects like baby carriages.
+Additionally, CCTV systems raise privacy concerns, requiring GDPR-compliant processing to avoid legal issues.

-The verdict: Since CCTV cameras are not designed to count people, accuracy is low.
+The verdict: Since CCTV cameras are not designed to count people, accuracy is low compared to dedicated sensors.
 Multiple cameras are needed to be installed at different angles to cover wider entrances, making the cost for the CCTV option higher.

 Thermal Counters